How to report a crime

 To report a crime in Speldhurst parish, call 101 - this ensures you receive a crime number.
 Our local PCSO, Gemma Gilbert, will also want to hear about it so do follow up with an email to Gemma.Gilbert@kent.police.uk.
 Please note, Gemma works part-time so it is also worth copying Tunbridge Wells Community Safety Unit, email@example.com in on your email.

-Alternatively, you can visit Gemma and her colleague Crime Prevention Officer Miles Booth at their monthly drop-in clinics in the parish (for forthcoming clinic dates, sign up for news alerts).
+Alternatively, you can visit Gemma and her colleague Crime Prevention Officer Miles Booth at their drop-in clinics in the parish (for forthcoming clinic dates, sign up for news alerts).
+You can read more useful information about community policing here

 Remember, in an emergency you should always call 999.